The following distinguished researchers have accepted invitations to deliver plenary lectures at the conference:

 The Leslie Fox Prize in Numerical Analysis

-The 18th IMA Leslie Fox Prize meeting will take place at Strathclyde University on Monday June 26th, the day before the Biennial conference starts.
-The Leslie Fox Prize competition is for the young rising stars of Numerical Analysis and has since 1985 been won by many at the top of our field today.
+The 2017 IMA Leslie Fox Prize meeting will take place at Strathclyde University on Monday June 26th, the day before the Biennial conference starts.
+The Leslie Fox Prize competition is for young rising stars of Numerical Analysis and has since 1985 been won by many at the top of our field today.
 If you'd like to attend then you can inform us when you register for the main meeting.
 There is there is no charge for attendance at the Leslie Fox Prize meeting.

 More details on the meeting can be found here.

 Starting immediately after the conference finishes, we will be hosting an afternoon training course on the free Finite Element Method software package FreeFem++.
 This will run from 1pm to 5pm on Friday 30th June.
 More details can be found here.